teresayang/MPXV/README.md

 | MN346698         | Cote dIvoire | 2017/1/24       | IIa   | unassign | 0.060627581  | 0.100761308 | 0.059279532       |
 | MN346699         | Cote dIvoire | 2017/1/23       | IIa   | unassign | 0.060627581  | 0.100761308 | 0.059279532       |
 | MN346700         | Cote dIvoire | 2017/1/31       | IIa   | unassign | 0.060627581  | 0.100761308 | 0.059279532       |
+In the VNTR tracker output, each row represents a strain in our database, and column variables contain accession ID, country name, lineage, release date, clade, lineage, collection date, and three distances (see Yang et al. (2022)) between a query MPXV strain and a strains in our database.
+The rank of strains are ordered by ploymorphism information content distance (column: "Distance_PIC") (see Yang et al. (2022)) from low to high.